 - High Threshold = Fewer results; suitable for business critical uses cases.

-For each face found there may be a series of possible ‘identifiers’ (in the Kairos API, we call these ‘subject IDs’) along with the probability of it being that person depicted.
-For instance it might return the following for a particular face: “Bob .95, Fred .70, Mary .40”, indicating that it is probably a picture of Bob, with a 95% probability.
+For each face found there may be a series of possible ‘identifiers’ (in the Kairos API, we call these ‘subject IDs’) along with the confidence of it being that person depicted.
+For instance it might return the following results for a particular face: “Bob .95, Fred .70, Mary .40”, indicating that it is probably a picture of Bob, because we return a higher confidence-threshold than the other faces.

-Kairos' API has set a default threshold of 0.75 (75%).
-This tells the API to report a successful match for a face if the software determines that there is a match at a confidence level of 0.75 or higher.
-If all confidence levels are lower than 0.75 then the API would say that there is no match, and return no list of potential subjects (names).
+Kairos' API has set a default threshold of 0.60.
+This tells the API to report a successful match for a face if the software determines that there is a match at a confidence threshold of 0.60 or higher.
+If all confidence levels are lower than 0.60 then the API would say that there is no match, and return no list of potential subjects (names).

 Thresholds allow you to tweak a face recognition system based on the degree of accuracy you desire for your individual use case.